Deathbed confession: Religion

-Buddhism

-Many terminal patients look to religion or spirituality to bring comfort in their remaining time.
-Buddhism has been showing up in palliative care more frequently to help patients cope with death and come to peace with the end of their life.
-Buddhism is a philosophically based religion mainly focused on suffering: why it exists, what causes it, and how to escape it.
-The belief is that ignorance, anger, and attachment cause inevitable suffering to the body.
-Buddhism also holds that life and the body is temporary and it is a privilege used to look for enlightenment.
-Discussing any issues in a patient's life related to suffering can bring inner peace and relief.
-Buddhism does not seek to manipulate a dying patient into following a religion or forcing dying confessions, but rather to become a thought-provoking way to talk about their suffering and clear themselves of attachment to their body, to prepare for death.
-Talking about suffering may bring up confessions or secrets that can be released before death to journey towards enlightenment.

 Christianity

 Catholicism

 Catholic Christians believe that sins must be confessed to a priest before death.
 The priest, acting In persona Christi, can then absolve the dying of their sins, so that they can be properly prepared for the afterlife.
 The admittance of sin is important to the dying individual, because this frees them from sin, purifying the soul for a happy afterlife with God in Heaven.
 These final confessions, sometimes along with the Last Rites, are often performed by a hospital priest or chaplain when a patient's quality of life suddenly declines.

 Although confessing near death is encouraged, postponing one's repentance until the end of the life is not.
 According to Franz Hunolt, this is because: "Firstly: the grace of true repentance and a happy death is far too great for the sinner to expect it in his last moments.
 Secondly: the sick man is then far too weak to correspond with divine grace, so as to repent sincerely. " In another of his sermons he states, "The sinner who puts off repentance until the hour of death can have no hope of being then converted; because that hope is denied him: 1. by God Himself, 2. by experience."
 Such a view is also put forward by St. Alphonsus Liguori who writes, "Miserable the sick man who takes to his bed in the state of mortal sin!
 He that lives in sin till death shall die in sin.
 "You shall die in your sin."
 (John viii.
 21.)
-It is true that, in whatsoever hour the sinner is converted, God promises to pardon him; but to no sinner has God promised the grace of conversion at the hour of death. ” Seek the Lord while he may be found."
+It is true that, in whatsoever hour the sinner is converted, God promises to pardon him; but to no sinner has God promised the grace of conversion at the hour of death."
+Seek the Lord while he may be found."
 (Isa. iv.
 6.)
 Then, there is for some sinners a time when they shall seek God and shall not find him.
-“You shall seek me, and shall not find me."
+"You shall seek me, and shall not find me."
 (John vii.
 34.)"